 I’m not that organised when it comes to eating.
 For my salad I generally open the fridge door and see what’s there.
 I do occasionally cook extra rice or potatoes or quinoa for an evening meal so that I have something left over for the next day’s salad, but that’s as organised as I get!

-Everything comes out from the fridge on to the workbench.
+Everything comes out from the fridge onto the workbench.
 As I cast my eyes round what is available, a combination will sometimes immediately jump out at me, but sometimes it gets built bit by bit.
 I don’t necessarily use everything I have available.

 Cold veggies can be unappetising, but fried with some spices (cumin, coriander, chilli, curry powder) so they have crispy bits, they make a great addition to a salad.
 Either prepare these first and allow to cool or do them last and pile on top still sizzling for contrast and interest.
 You can top this topping with some black onion seeds or black sesame seeds to add extra interest and nutrition.

-Left over risotto crumbled up or cold pasta chopped can make interesting additions too.
+Leftover risotto crumbled up or cold pasta chopped can make interesting additions too.

 I also try to keep some jars of salad ingredients available.
-For example, olives, artichokes, sun dried tomatoes make great additions to a salad and will keep for some time in a fridge.
+For example, olives, artichokes, sun-dried tomatoes make great additions to a salad and will keep for some time in a fridge.

 How hungry am I?

-What can I put in salad to fill me up?
+What can I put in a salad to fill me up?
 If I’m really hungry, I want to make a grain the starting point of my salad.
 That’s where the rice or quinoa come in.
 If I don’t have them, it may be a salad with a hunk of bread or some corn chips or some crisps (potato chips).

 What sort of salad do I want?

 I often make a salad where each ingredient has its own place on the plate.
 These are brought together by a splash of olive oil and vinegar, some chilli jam or one of the many vegan salad dressings you can buy now.
 This is definitely the quickest way to make the salad.
 I go for lots of colour and try to put contrasting colours next to each other.
 This makes it really pleasing to the eye.
-Black olives next to the vibrant red of tomatoes, salad leaves next to some grated carrot.
+Black olives are next to the vibrant red of tomatoes, and salad leaves are next to some grated carrot.
 If my salad ingredients don’t give me these vibrant contrasting colours, I know I’m missing a vital component of healthy food, eating the rainbow.

 A chopped salad takes more work but is great as a change.
 I usually use a bread knife (my chef skills are not great) and chop everything.
 I occasionally grate some things such as carrots and courgettes.